 Too much calcium causes bladder stones and kidney stones.
 This will make urinating painful or unpleasant.
 The role of phosphorus, on the other hand, is to help with the digestion of carbs and fats.
 Also, phosphorus creates proteins for development and growth and repairs tissues and cells.

 So, if the ratio of calcium-phosphorus is not balanced, the cavy will have stones in the bladder and kidneys.
 It will metabolize proteins differently and cells/tissues will not be in perfect health.

 Acorn squash is very healthy and tasty to cavies, but it must be given in moderation.
 If you give too much squash or too often, the cavy might get diarrhea.
 This is because the squash has natural sugars and lots of fibers.

-Fibers in the squash can cause bloating, cramps, flatulence and the worst: diarrhea.
-Basically, the squash by itself is healthy but if your pet ingests the excess amount of squash fibers, the stomach will try hard to process those fibers.
+Fibers in the squash can cause bloating, cramps, flatulence, and diarrhea.
+Basically, the squash is healthy but if your pet ingests the excess amount of squash fibers, the stomach will try hard to process those fibers.
 The result will be either pain or diarrhea.

 Quick Facts on Acorn Squash and Guinea Pigs

 - Acorn squash is healthy and beneficial for cavies.

 - Acorn squash is considered a vegetable but technically is a fruit.

 - This fruit is safe and healthy for the cavy; if given in moderation.